PacktPublishing/Kubernetes-Secrets-Handbook/ch05/README.md

 # Security, Auditing, and Compliance

 ## Content
-This folder for the *Chapter 5* of Kubernetes Secret Management Handbook includes:
+This folder for the *Chapter 5* of Kubernetes Secrets Handbook includes:

 - Example 1 from *Tools*; how to run kube-bench for a full CIS benchmark.
 - Example 2 from *Tools*; how to run the compliance operator.